 Keywords: Whole Wheat, Pizza Dough, Honey

 What about you?
 What kind of toppings do you like on your pies?
-I just used this dough to make a cheesy, eggy khachapuri.
+I just used this dough to make a cheesy, eggy khachapuri and homemade pizza pockets.
 Delicious!
 Let us know in the comments below, and if you’ve made the dough at home, please give this recipe a rating!

 If you loved this recipe, you might want to check out these tasty pizza dough variations too: